-The review form is designated to help reviewers evaluate manuscripts.
+The review form is designated to help reviewers evaluate manuscripts submitted to the Acta Historica Tallinnensia.
 If revisions are recommended, reviewers should be as specific as possible in describing changes and should indicate which changes are recommended and which are obligatory.
-If a paper is rejected because it is outside the scope of the journal, reviewers are requested to recommend that the paper be submitted elsewhere.
-If a paper is considered unpublishable, reviewers should reject it completely.

 The reviewers are asked examine the manuscript soon after receiving it and return the review as soon as possible (but no later than 4 weeks after receiving the paper).
 If they cannot meet this term, other reviewers will be sought.

 Reviewer confidentiality.
-The editors of the journal never disclose the names of reviewers to authors except with the permission of the reviewer.
+The editors of Acta Historica Tallinnensia never disclose the names of reviewers to authors, unless it is required by the reviewer(s).
 Reviewers should regard a submitted manuscript as a confidential document.
-They should not use or disclose unpublished information in a manuscript except with the permission of the author(s).
-Since there is no direct communication between the author(s) and the reviewer(s) concerning a manuscript, that permission can only be obtained via the editors.
+They should not use or disclose unpublished information in a manuscript except with the permission of author(s).
+Since there is no direct communication between author(s) and reviewer(s) concerning a manuscript, that permission can only be obtained via the editors.